Gift-giving becomes a drag when we let expectations add constraints to the process.

 - cost you something (in other words, include part of yourself, which almost always means time/sacrifice and thought)

 If you’ve been going through the motions, maybe you want to rethink who is on your gift list.
+It’s alright to scale back on gifts for teammates, coworkers, employees, and that random group of friends from your knitting club.
 Maybe you want to rethink the way you approach gifting so that you can include several, if not all of these aspects.

 Here are 5 family Christmas gift exchange ideas that our family enjoys.